Program Educational Objectives

 - Students can apply computer science principles and practices to a variety of problems.

-- Students can work effectively in teams.
+- Students can work independently and also work effectively in teams.

-- Students can communicate effectively.
+- Students can communicate effectively both orally and in writing.

 - Students understand social, professional and ethical issues related to computing.